Peanut, Tree Nut and Seed Allergy

 Research into food allergy is ongoing

 The increased frequency of peanut and tree nut allergy is driving research into areas trying to find out why it has become more common, and how to treat and prevent it.
-Current areas of research include studies to determine whether early exposure to peanut might actually reduce the risk of allergy developing (www.leapstudy.co.uk/index.html ), trying to genetically engineer peanuts to remove the proteins that trigger allergies, or immunotherapy (desensitisation) to switch off the allergy once it has developed.
-Research continues to explore new ways of more effectively treating this condition.
+Research has shown that early exposure to peanut reduces the risk of allergy developing in high risk infants.
+Allergen immunotheprapy (desensitisation) studies are trying to see if peanut allergy can be switched off once the allergy has developed.

 ASCIA Action Plans are essential

-The average nut allergic person will have an accidental exposure every few years, even when they are very careful to avoid the foods they are allergic to.
+On average the nut allergic person will have an accidental exposure every few years.
 The difficulties of avoiding peanuts, tree nuts or seeds completely make it essential to have an ASCIA Action Plan for Anaphylaxis when an adrenaline autoinjector has been prescribed.

 Nut allergy can be effectively managed

 Under the supervision of a clinical immunology/allergy specialist and with a network of supportive contacts, people with allergy to peanuts, tree nuts or seeds can learn to manage their allergies.
 The knowledge that adrenaline autoinjectors are available offers reassurance, but is not a substitute for strategies to minimise the risk of exposure to allergen triggers.